Evidence-based Public Health

 • Researchers and professionals wishing to embrace and implement a complexity perspective in their public health activities;

-• Researchers planning to undertake systematic reviews of public health interventions or working on other aspects of evidence-based public health;
+• Researchers planning to undertake systematic reviews of public health interventions, involved in the development of public health guidelines or working on other aspects of evidence-based public health;

-• Students undertaking a Masters or PhD in Public Health or Epidemiology and wishing to embark on a career in evidence-based public health.
+• Students undertaking a PhD in Public Health, Epidemiology or related fields and wishing to embark on a career in evidence-based public health.

 The objectives of the Summer School are: